 Machine Learning pipelines are used by data scientists to build, optimize, and manage their end-to-end machine learning workflows.
 To help with experiment tracking, multiple workflows can be created from a single template.
 Containers make it much easier to package and deploy any data preparation task or algorithm.
 With distributed training, data scientists can achieve significant reduction in time to train a deep learning model.
 Agile Stacks pipeline templates provide complete DevOps automation for ML pipelines.
-When data scientists are enabled with DevOps automation, Operations team no longer needs to provide configuration management and provisioning support for common requests such as cluster scale up and scale down, and the whole organization can become more agile.
+When data scientists are enabled with DevOps automation, operations team no longer needs to provide configuration management and provisioning support for common requests such as cluster scale up and scale down, and the whole organization can become more agile.
 Continuous deployment of new models in highly automated and reliable way is a key for building advanced machine learning systems that combine multiple models to deliver the best accuracy, while constantly monitoring model performance on real life data.

 Get in touch with our team to discuss your machine learning automation requirements and deployment approach.
 Agile Stacks generates automation scripts that can be easily extended and customized to implement even the most complex use cases.